Edward Bernard Raczyński: The Danzig crisis

-The principal problem with Poland with the arms race with Germany was the far greater size of the German economy.
+The principal problem with Poland in the arms race with Germany was the far greater size of the German economy.
 Germany was the world's second largest economy and as thus the Reich could afford a level of military spending that was far greater than what Poland was capable of.
-For example, the total Polish defense spending in the five years 1934–1939 for the Army, Navy and Air Force combined amounted to just one-tenth of the Luftwaffe's budget for the year 1939.
+For example, the total Polish defence spending in the five years 1934–1939 for the Army, Navy and Air Force combined amounted to just one-tenth of the Luftwaffe's budget for the year 1939.
 As the United Kingdom was the world's third largest economy, Raczyński urged that Poland use its new alliance with Britain to furnish Poland with a loan that might allow Poland to catch up with the Reich in the arms race.
-In addition, the Polish Finance minister Eugeniusz Kwiatkowski complained on 26 April 1939 to Count Jan Szembek, the deputy secretary of the ministry of foreign affairs, that the costs of keeping the Polish military semi-mobilised-which had been the case since late March 1939-was bankrupting Poland.
-The British embassy in Warsaw estimated that the costs of semi-mobilisation were £2 million pounds per month.
-Colonel Beck out of a sense of pride did not want to ask Britain for a loan and it was the British Foreign Office that first raised the subject of a British loan to assist Poland both with the costs of keeping the Polish military semi-mobilisd and with the arms race on 27 April 1939.
+In addition, the Polish Finance Minister Eugeniusz Kwiatkowski complained on 26 April 1939 to Count Jan Szembek, the deputy secretary of the Ministry of Foreign Affairs, that the costs of keeping the Polish military semi-mobilised, which had been the case since late March 1939 – was bankrupting Poland.
+The British embassy in Warsaw estimated that the costs of semi-mobilisation were £2 million per month.
+Colonel Beck, out of a sense of pride, did not want to ask Britain for a loan and it was the British Foreign Office that first raised the subject of a British loan to assist Poland, both with the costs of keeping the Polish military semi-mobilised and with the arms race on 27 April 1939.
 In early May 1939, Beck grudgingly ordered Raczyński to ask the British for a loan.
 On 12 May 1939, Raczyński met with Sir William Strang to ask for a £66 million loan.
-Raczyński wanted an immediate £24 million pounds in gold to buy arms outside of Britain.
-In April 1939, Britain had finally made the "continental commitment" by agreeing to send a large expeditionary force and abandoned the "limited liability" defense doctrine.
+Raczyński wanted an immediate £24 million in gold to buy arms outside of Britain.
+In April 1939, Britain had finally made the "continental commitment" by agreeing to send a large expeditionary force and abandoning the "limited liability" defence doctrine.
 The Chiefs of Staff argued that the Polish request for arms would interfere with the massive needs necessitated by making the "continental commitment".
 The Chiefs of Staff saw little value in Polish rearmament anyhow, putting Poland 9th on the list of states requiring British arms, behind Egypt, Iraq, Belgium, Portugal, Turkey, Greece, the Netherlands and Romania.